blackfirefly000/AIBackup2/README.md

 Mobius1 - huge thanks for fixing bugs and saving me alot of headache!
 MajorFivePD (dsvipeer) - All bugs were fixed + added new backup blackfirefly000 - Menu, SWAT, Motor Unit, weapons, individual depts, config, and more

+From Moorieche: “Like the Scripts/Mods i publish for other Games you can edit, reupload, fix, delete, sniff, smoke or what ever you want with this script.
+Just do not delete anyone out of the credits and add your name to it!”

+From MajorFivePD: “I’ve seen your work and I’m glad you took your time to rewrite!
+I’m honored to have my AIBackup work in it, great release!”
 ```
 Credits to Mooreiche: https://github.com/Mooreiche/AIBackup
 And to dsvipeer: https://github.com/dsvipeer/AIBackupRemaster